 The RCF notes any minor damages that might already be in a room.
 Students must sign a copy of the RCF once they officially check-in to the residence hall.
-Within the next 24 hours, residents must indicate and report any discrepancies (i.e. additional damages) not noted on the original RCF submitted to Residence Life and Housing staff.
+Within the next 24 hours, residents must indicate and report any discrepancies (i.e. additional damages) not noted on the original RCF submitted to Residence Life & Housing staff.
+Please refer to additional information on the front and back of the RCF regarding check-in, check-out and damages.

 Charges for any additional individual room/suite/apartment damages that are found after check out will be charged to the student’s account.
 Please note: Residents using the express checkout option waive their right to appeal any individual room/suite/apartment damage charges.
 With either checkout option, residents are not able to appeal any common (floor)/building damages.